muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

+"@jkylebass

-"US response is coming.
+US response is coming.
 Hope you CCP tabloids are ready for what’s next.
 You will not extinguish the freedoms that have burned for over a century.
 Global Times propaganda should be labeled as such.
 Big red letters.